dlawrencejr/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+DOM is the interface that allows us to change structure and content of web pages using a programming language.

 2. What is an event?
+Event is something that is triggered to respond to code.

 3. What is an event listener?
+Event listener is a method put on an element to trigger some code that it is looking out for.

 4. Why would we convert a NodeList into an Array?
+We convert so that we are able to use JS methods that we werent able to before.

 5. What is a component?
+Components are reusable code that allows for easier creation of elements that share functionality.

 ### Git Set up